raunakghost99/GetResume_Json_Lazy_Hr/README.md

 #### 2. Create a JSON Resume

 - Create a JSON file containing your resume data.
 Follow a schema [Here](https://jsonresume.org/schema)
-- Store as json format to give it to the post function through either postman or any other tool

 #### 3. Create Terraform Configuration